Skip to main content

 Professor Kitto’s research interests lie at the intersection of empirical accounting, economics and the public accounting profession, including issues such as audit firm mergers, and the impact of reg

 Professor Kitto’s research interests lie at the intersection of empirical accounting, economics and the public accounting profession, including issues such as audit firm mergers, and the impact of regulation, market structure and audit market competition.
-His research has been published in the Journal of Accounting and Economics and the Journal of Accounting Research.
-He currently serves on the editorial board of The Accounting Review.
+His research has been published in the Journal of Accounting and Economics, Journal of Accounting Research, and The Accounting Review.
+His papers have been presented at a variety of conferences, including the PCAOB/Management Science Registered Reports Conference, the PCAOB/The Accounting Review Conference on Auditing and Capital Markets, and the International Symposium on Audit Research.
+Andrew has served as an Economic Research Fellow at the PCAOB and on the Editorial Board of The Accounting Review.
+Prior to joining Isenberg’s faculty, he taught at the University of Washington as a Visiting Assistant Professor.
+He received his PhD in accounting from the University of Florida, and an MS in accounting and a BS in management from Boston College.

 Education